Our Approach

 Train-the-Trainer

-WE have developed and piloted a train-the-trainer program across both Balgo (Wirrimanu) and Kalumburu, based on our methodology and framework.
+We have developed and piloted a train-the-trainer program across both Balgo (Wirrimanu) and Kalumburu, based on our methodology and framework.
 This ‘train the trainer’ approach increases our economic and social impact.
 Training local enterprise facilitators ensures that communities can build the skills and expertise required to support sustainable place-based enterprise development.

 Ecosystem Development